 - Carpet care systems use a special "green" formulation that uses no hazardous chemicals, which means no residues or special handling.
 It also uses 30 times less water than some wet cleaning methods to exceed water conservation standards outlined by the US Green Building Council.

 - Purchase of a Clarke floor stripping machine that can strip large area hard floor surfaces of old finish with water only eliminating chemicals in waste stream.

-- Addition of several microfiber mopping systems.
+- Use of several microfiber mopping systems.

-- Additional use of microfiber cloths.
+- Use of microfiber cloths.